 Trying to remain alert for the sign, I suddenly saw a Louisiana Welcome Center and thought, “What the heck!
 How did I miss the welcome sign?”
 I pulled in and asked if the road had such a sign.
 Receiving assurances that it did, I turned around, drove back into Mississippi, then crossed the road again to return to Louisiana.
 If the sign exists, it’s either well camouflaged or very small because I never saw it.
 Thus, for the Pelican State, it’s this sign in my ‘Welcome To’ folder of photographs you see.

-With some killable time on my hands, I decided to drive through the town of St. Francisville, Louisiana a quiet and charming spot responsible for one of the most unusual events of the Civil War.
+With some killable time on my hands, I decided to drive through the town of Saint Francisville, Louisiana a quiet and charming spot responsible for one of the most unusual events of the Civil War.
 It’s known locally as “The Day the War Stopped.”
 In a nutshell, here is what happened:

 Admiral David Farragut (a name familiar to Washingtonians) commanded a Union fleet on the Mississippi attempting to cut off Confederate supply sources from the west.
-Lt.
-Commander John Hart died aboard Farragut’s flagship, the U.S.S.
-Albatross while it was anchored at Bayou Sara (where the area had originally been settled before the town of St. Francisville arose on the bluffs above the river).
+Lieutenant Commander John Hart died aboard Farragut’s flagship, the U S S Albatross while it was anchored at Bayou Sara (where the area had originally been settled before the town of St. Francisville arose on the bluffs above the river).Â

 Hart was a Freemason as were several other members of the crew.
 They wanted to give Hart a traditional Masonic burial and sent several people to the town under a flag of truce.
-There was a Masonic Lodge in St. Francsville, Feliciana Lodge No. 31 F & AM, and although the Master of the Lodge was serving in the Confederate Army in some distant place, the members were able to contact the Senior Warden, one W.W.
-Leake, who was serving close by.
+There was a Masonic Lodge in Saint Francsville, Feliciana Lodge Number 31 F & AM, and although the Master of the Lodge was serving in the Confederate Army in some distant place, the members were able to contact the Senior Warden, one W W Leake, who was serving close by.Â

 Leake knew it was his obligation to accord a Masonic burial to a brother mason without regard to their relations in the broader world.
 Arrangements were made and all fighting stopped.
-The Masons from the crew of the Albatross brought Hart’s body up the bluffs from the river to Grace Episcopal Church and Hart was given a full Episcopal and Masonic service by Pastor D.S.
-Lewis before being buried in the church’s cemetery.
-The war resumed the following day.
+The Masons from the crew of the Albatross brought Hart’s body up the bluffs from the river to Grace Episcopal Church and Hart was given a full Episcopal and Masonic service by Pastor D S Lewis before being buried in the church’s cemetery.
+The war resumed the following day.Â

 The town still honors this event with an annual celebration.
 Today, this second oldest incorporated town in Louisiana, is probably best known for its National Register Historic District of over 140 structures.
 Many of these can be seen on a leisurely walking tour.

-The women at the Museum and Visitors Center the West Feliciana Historical Society provided much more information about the town than I really wanted or needed to know but they did give me directions to Grace Episcopal Church and the Masonic Lodge.
+The women at the Museum and Visitors Center of the West Feliciana Historical Society provided much more information about the town than I really wanted or needed to know but they did give me directions to Grace Episcopal Church and the Masonic Lodge.
 They also told me that if I followed Ferdinand Street to its end, I’d reach the Mississippi and that it’s a trip the old folks in the town regularly take.
 That is, they simply drive down Ferdinand until the street meets the river.
 Since I was beginning to feel a bit old myself by this point in the trip, I made this my first priority.

 This is the end of Ferdinand Street.

-I gave some thought to doubling back some 25 miles north from St. Francisville to see the Louisiana State Penitentiary in Angola but, although I was beginning to feel a bit like my own Dead Man Walking, I decided against it.
+I gave some thought to doubling back some 25 miles north from Saint Francisville to see the Louisiana State Penitentiary in Angola but, although I was beginning to feel a bit like my own Dead Man Walking, I decided against it.
 It’s just a prison after all.